matrix-construct/construct/README.md

    problems with ipv4 due to the way the socket code is written.
 To fix this you must: "sysctl net.inet6.ip6.v6only=0"

- * SOLARIS USERS: this code appears to tickle a bug in older gcc and egcs ONLY on 64-bit Solaris7.  gcc-2.95 and SunPro C on 64bit should work fine, and any gcc or SunPro compiled on 32bit.
+ * SOLARIS USERS: you may have to set your PATH to include /usr/gnu/bin before /usr/bin.
+Solaris versions older than 10 are not supported.

  * SUPPORTED PLATFORMS: this code should compile without any warnings on: